 Does your newborn need to eat more at each feeding?
 Learn how to stop baby from snacking on the breast and take a full feeding.

-You baby seems to be a “snacker.”
+Your new baby seems to be a “snacker.”

 How can you get her to eat more when she refuses to do so for very long?